 Understanding the Standard Essential Knowledge and Skills Storytelling with data involves combining context, visualizations and a narrative to communicate the idea behind a data science project effectively.
 Narrative, which is the crux of storytelling, is the way we simplify and make sense of complex data by supplying context, insight, and interpretation to make the analysis more applicable and relevant.
 Communicating with data using storytelling involves concrete steps: Understanding context, Selecting a visual, Eliminating clutter, Focus attention, and Telling a story.
-Data storytelling requires accuracy in presenting information and critical thinking in consuming consuming done incorrectly can lead to incomplete or misleading information and to make conclusions.
+Data storytelling requires accuracy in presenting information and critical thinking in consuming information to make conclusions.
 The student will use problem solving, mathematical communication, mathematical reasoning, connections, and representations to Define storytelling and explain the importance of storytelling as a strategy to communicate the idea behind and results of a data science project effectively.
 Explain the steps involved in data storytelling and how it relates to the data cycle.
 Effectively identify a story worth telling based on the data (looking for trends, correlations, outliers) and by asking a question or forming a hypothesis based on insight and audience.
 Effectively selecting visualizations that simplify the information, highlight the most important data, and communicate key points quickly.
 Effectively simplifying the information presented to make it more concise and focusing the audience's attention on the key parameters that support the student's hypothesis.
 Effectively form a narrative based on data available to provide context, insight, interpretation to make the analysis more relevant to a given audience.
-Explain how data storytelling done incorrectly can lead to incompleteshould include complete and accurate or misleading informationaccurate information, and conclusions by eliminating/substituting, manipulating, cherry picking data, or creating in andconsistent and consistent visuals or ineffective narratives for effective communication.
+Explain how data storytelling should include complete and accurate information, and consistent visuals for effective communication.